phalcon-orphanage/docs/en/reference/models-cache.rst

 | Has-Many   | Returns a collection of model instances of the referenced model | :code:`find()`      |
 +------------+-----------------------------------------------------------------+---------------------+

-This means that when you get a related record you could intercept how these data are obtained by implementing the corresponding method:
+This means that when you get a related record you could intercept how the data is obtained by implementing the corresponding method:

 .. code-block:: php